A Minute With: Elisabeth Moss and her dream 'Mad Men' role

-NEW YORK, April 1 (Reuters) - As AMC’s hit period advertising drama “Mad Men” enters the second part of its final season beginning April 5, actress Elisabeth Moss reflects on her role as Peggy Olson, who blossomed from a shy secretary to an early 1960s feminist and rising female ad agency copy-writer.
+NEW YORK (Reuters) - As AMC’s hit period advertising drama “Mad Men” enters the second part of its final season beginning April 5, actress Elisabeth Moss reflects on her role as Peggy Olson, who blossomed from a shy secretary to an early 1960s feminist and rising female ad agency copy-writer.

 Moss, 32, spoke with Reuters about how she never became bored with Peggy and how her character may, or may not, end up.